hizbi-github/Four_Way_Traffic_Lights_On_FPGA/README.md

 # Introduction

-The problem given was to make a 4-Way traffic light system meant for a 4-Way intersection.
-This was successfully tackled.
-All the given requirements were met.
-The project was implemented in Verilog for Nexys-2 FPGA Dev Kit.
+This project aims to make a 4-Way traffic light system meant for a 4-Way intersection.
+The project was implemented in Verilog for
+Nexys-2 FPGA Dev Kit.

 There are four sets of traffic lights, one per each road.
 Each of these sets have three lights each;
 namely Red, Yellow and Green.
 These three lights turn ON/OFF based on fixed intervals, unlike the real- world solution in which sensors are used to measure vehicle traffic on the road networks which then provide information for toggling the traffic lights respectively.
 All of these lights in this project are represented by LEDs of respective colors.

 In Verilog code, these LEDs or traffic lights are modelled using four arrays for four sets of traffic lights.
 A Finite-State-Machines is then used to cycle through all of the traffic lights and loop back.
 A clock divider module programmed in Verilog is also used to reduce the internal clock on the Nexys-2 FPGA from 50MHz to 1Hz.
 This provides accurate unit second timings for toggling the traffic